Employee Handbook, United States Based Employees

 NYIT provides travel accident insurance for full-time employees who travel on NYIT business.
 Details can be obtained from the benefits unit of the Office of Human Resources.

 All NYIT employees are covered by worker's compensation for illness, injury, or death arising out of and in the course of employment.
 If you become ill or injured on the job and the illness or injury results in an absence from work in excess of seven calendar days, worker's compensation may provide weekly benefits.
 Medical expenses resulting from an on-the-job illness or injury may also be covered.
-It is imperative that you report any on-the-job illnesses or injuries to the Office of Human Resources within three days of the incident, either in person or by telephone.
+It is imperative that you report any on-the-job illnesses or injuries to the Office of Human Resources within three days of the incident.
 Failure to do so may result in the forfeiture of worker's compensation benefits.
 The Office of Human Resources is responsible for filing the worker's compensation claim on your behalf.

 403(b) Retirement Savings Plan